What’s the real advantage in using a Cobett waterer?

 Where can I buy a Cobett waterer?

 Cobett waterers are marketed directly to customers.
 Phone orders can be picked up at our location or shipped via commercial freight (not UPS) to a town near you.
-If you have questions or wish to place your order, please call 1-888-699-4722.
+If you have questions or wish to place your order, please call 888-699-4722.
 You may also ask us if there is a dealer near you.

 U.S. Patent 5,740,760 • Canada Patent 2,198,647